carlos-adir/carlos-adir/README.md

 ### Welcome to my page!

-I'm Carlos, mechanical engineer student doing a double degree in France.
+I'm Carlos, a mechanical engineer student doing a double degree in France.
 I really enjoy mechanics and how I apply computing on it, usually in robotics.

 ### My professional life

-- 🚗 Mechanical Engineer at Universidade de Brasília
+- 🚗 Mechanical Engineer in [Universidade de Brasília][UnB]
-- ✈️ Generalist Engineer at École Centrale de Nantes
+- ✈️ Generalist Engineer in [École Centrale de Nantes][ECN]
     - Advanced Modeling and Structure Analysis
 - ⚡ Seeking a 4-6 month internship in Europe